Robert Mor Munro, 15th Baron of Foulis: Mary, Queen of Scots and Inverness Castle

-Castle Canonry of Ross
+Chanonry Castle

 In 1569, a feud arose between the Clan Mackenzie and Clan Munro, who by this time were among the most powerful clans in Ross-shire.
-Andrew Munro, 5th of Milntown defended and held, for three years, the Castle Chanonry of Ross, which he had received from the Regent Moray who died in 1569, against the Clan Mackenzie, at the expense of many lives on both sides.
+Andrew Munro, 5th of Milntown defended and held, for three years, Chanonry Castle, which he had received from the Regent Moray who died in 1569, against the Clan Mackenzie, at the expense of many lives on both sides.
 The feud was settled when the castle was handed over to the Mackenzies by an act of pacification.

 Sir Robert Gordon (1580–1656) writes of the feud in his book A Genealogical History of the Earldom of Sutherland.:

 The Munros defended and keipt the Castle for the space of thrie yeirs, with great slaughter on either syd, vntill it was delyvered to the Clanchenzie, by the Act of Pacification.
 And this wes the ground beginning of the feud and hartburning, which to this day, remaynes between the Clanchenzie and Munrois.

 In about 1577/78 another feud arose with the Mackenzies due to a dispute between Thomas Fraser of Knockie, Tutor of Lord Lovat and Colin Cam Mackenzie, 11th of Kintail over the lands of Beauly Priory and the neighbouring estates to the north of it.
 Mackenzie assembled his followers and marched into the district with the intention of appropriating them to himself.
 Fraser of Knockie gathered his forces at Beauly and Munro of Foulis who was a friend of Fraser advanced with 300 of his followers to the banks of the River Conon.
 This formidable array alarmed Mackenzie, and he entered on peaceful negotiations.